-Below local authority level, municipal/borough/metropolitan districts form a key tier of local governance at sub-county level.
-Each county is comprised of a number of Municipal Districts.
-Municipal Districts are comprised of one or more Local Electoral Areas (LEAs).
-Councillors elected to a Local Electoral Area have functions in respect of the specified Municipal District.
-In total, there are 95 Municipal/Municipal Borough Districts.
-The Municipal District structure is not applicable in six local authorities, namely Cork City, Galway City and the Dublin local authorities of
+At the sub-county level, municipal, borough, and metropolitan districts form a key tier of local government.
+Each county is divided into several Municipal Districts (MDs), which are made up of one or more Local Electoral Areas (LEAs).
+Councillors elected to a LEA have responsibilities within their designated Municipal District.
+There are 95 Municipal/Municipal Borough Districts in total.
+However, six local authorities-Cork City, Galway City, and the Dublin authorities (Dublin City, Fingal, Dún Laoghaire-Rathdown, and South Dublin)-do not use the Municipal District structure.
+Instead, they operate a combined total of 19 Area Committees, which handle local issues but lack the statutory or legal framework of MDs.

-Dublin City, Fingal, Dún Laoghaire-Rathdown and South Dublin County Councils.
-Local authorities are multi-purpose bodies responsible for delivering a broad range of important local services.
-These local authorities have a sub-county/city system of Area Committees with 19 Area Committees in operation in these local authorities.
-Area committees deal with local issues however; they do not have the statutory or legal structure of Municipal Districts.
+Local authorities are multi-purpose bodies responsible for delivering a wide range of important services.